Inside: Thanksgiving is a sweet time to recognize as a family and express appreciation for all the benefits we’ve received from God and others.

-Pumpkin Pie – (I'm cheating this year and buying one from Costco – the horror!
-Otherwise I just use the recipe on the Libby's can.)
+Pumpkin Pie – (I’m cheating this year and buying one from Costco – the horror!
+Otherwise, I just use the recipe on Libby’s can.)

-Chocolate Pie – (It's a simple family recipe using a baked pie crust (or a graham cracker or Oreo crust) filled with a large box of cooked chocolate pudding using 3 cups of milk, 1/3 cup of chocolate chips and 2 T butter added to it.
-Bring to pudding mix just to a boil, let cool five minutes and pour into your 10 inch crust.)
+Chocolate Pie – (It’s a simple family recipe using a baked pie crust (or a graham cracker or Oreo crust) filled with a large box of cooked chocolate pudding using 3 cups of milk, 1/3 cup of chocolate chips and 2 T butter added to it.
+Bring to pudding mix just to a boil, let cool for five minutes, and pour into your 10-inch crust.)

-Pumpkin Roll – (My dear mother-in-law made this every year and we've not had it since her passing so I really want to work on getting on the menu this year in place of pumpkin bars.
+Pumpkin Roll – (My dear mother-in-law made this every year, and we’ve not had it since her passing, so I really want to work on getting it on the menu this year in place of pumpkin bars.
 She is still greatly missed.)

 What’s On Our Table:

-We use the same tablecloth every year and everyone writes on it with a fabric marker something they are thankful for.
-It is fun to look back over the years and see what everyone has written or drawn (our grandbabies who are not quite writing yet).
+We use the same tablecloth every year, and everyone writes on it with a fabric marker something they are thankful for.
+It is fun to look back over the years and see what everyone has written or drawn.

-I use my fancy dinner plates and do enjoy taking the time to set a pretty table with cloth napkins and a simple but festive centerpiece (usually my daughter Amber takes care of this one for me).
-My fall table has fresh flowers and I love using nuts in the shell and spread them out around the table with a nutcracker handy.
-I love to make place cards with an encouraging note or bible verse on the back for every guest (this year I'm using the napkin ties below instead of writing questions on the back of the place cards).
-Here's an old post with some photos from Thanksgiving at our home several years ago.
+I use my fancy dinner plates and enjoy setting a pretty table with cloth napkins and a simple but festive centerpiece (usually, my daughter Amber takes care of this one for me).
+My fall table has fresh flowers, and I love using nuts in the shell and spreading them out around the table with a nutcracker handy.
+I love to make place cards with an encouraging note or bible verse on the back for every guest (this year, I’m using the napkin ties below instead of writing questions on the back of the place cards).
+Here’s an old post with some photos from Thanksgiving at our home several years ago.